padonion/rust-raspberry-pi4-aarch64-domotic/README.md

 **The Operating System**:

 The Raspberry Pi4 is a 64bits ARM architecture.
 At this time, ```raspbian``` is limited to 32bits.
-One of the reason is because Broadcom is not not providing the 64bits version of the video core.
+One of the reason is because Broadcom is not providing the 64bits version of the video core.
 But as we are not using the video output of our raspberry, I would say that I do not care about this part.
 Therefore I decided to move forward with the [Ubuntu 20.04 aarch64 available on the Ubuntu website](https://ubuntu.com/download/raspberry-pi/thank-you?version=20.04&architecture=arm64+raspi).

 There is nothing to do, except downloading the image, and following their tutorial to install it on a SD card.